mmarkdown/mmark/Syntax.md

 Because markdown is not perfect, there are some gotchas you have to be aware of:

-* Adding a `Caption` under a quote block needs a newline before it, otherwise the caption text will be detected as being part of the quote.
+* Adding a caption under a quote block (`Quote: `) needs a newline before it, otherwise the caption text will be detected as being part of the quote.
-* Including files in lists requires a empty line to be present in the list item; otherwise mmark will only assume inline elements and not parse the includes.
+* Including files in lists requires a empty line to be present in the list item; otherwise mmark will only assume inline elements and not parse the includes (which are block level elements).

 ### RFC 7991 XML Output